date

 See:

-Epoch shift a date, so the utcDate is no longer correct, but many other functions behave closer to expected.
+Epoch shift changes the internals of a JavaScript date, so the utcDate is no longer correct, but many other functions behave closer to expected.

 See here why this might not be what you want